Caring for cats

 Transporting your cat

 Make sure you transport your cat safely.
-If transporting your cat ensure they are transported in a well ventilated cage or cat carrier.
-The cage or container needs to be strapped into the car to prevent it sliding around.
-Don't transport your cat in an enclosed vehicle boot.
+If transporting your cat, ensure they are transported in a well-ventilated cage or cat carrier.
+The cage or container needs to be strapped into the car to prevent it from sliding around.
+Do not transport your cat in an enclosed vehicle boot.